Wandalen/wTools/module/core/former/plan.md

 ### Requirements
 *   **Adherence:** Strictly follow `code/gen` instructions, Design Rules, and Codestyle Rules.
 *   **Single Aspect Focus:** Each test file within `enum_unit_tests/`, `enum_unnamed_tests/`, `enum_named_tests/` must focus on one aspect.
 Files covering multiple aspects must be split and/or moved.
 Files in `enum_complex_tests/` should be confirmed as genuinely complex_tests or refactored.
 *   **Preserve Logic:** All existing test code (including commented-out tests) must be preserved.
-If a test causes persistent compilation errors after moving/splitting (not path-related), the specific failing test function or its `mod` declaration in the subdirectory `mod.rs` should be commented out.
+If a test causes persistent compilation errors after moving/splitting (not path-related), the specific failing test function or its `mod` declaration in the subdirectory `mod.rs` should be commented out to allow structural verification to proceed.
 *   **Module Declarations:** All `mod` declarations for individual test files within `enum_unit_tests/mod.rs`, `enum_unnamed_tests/mod.rs`, `enum_named_tests/mod.rs`, and `enum_complex_tests/mod.rs` should remain **commented out**.
 *   **Incremental Verification:** `cargo check --package former --tests` should pass after each increment.
 *   **Approval Gates:** Obtain user approval for plans and after each increment.